wenyangzhang42/werewolf-backend/README.md

 ### How to run locally:
-  in rood directory, run `sh start.sh`
+  in root directory, run `sh start.sh`

 ### Notes:
 * This project is **NOT FINISHED**, still in development.